kalihale/s25/_info/syllabus.md

 - **ULAs**: {{ site.ulas }}
 - **Lab**: 50-minute closed sections, Phelps 3525, {{ site.lab_times }}

-Lab attendance is optional but highly recommended, as TAs and LAs are available to assist.
-You may informally switch sections if you have a conflict or attend any section that suits you and a pair partner—no need to notify the instructor.
+Lab attendance is optional but **highly recommended**, as TAs and LAs are available to assist and you must complete at least one mock interview with a TA or LA during these sessions.
+We may also use some of the office hour time for this.
+You may not switch sections because the class is full.
+If you have a conflict contact the instructor at the end of the first lecture.
 Start lab/programming assignments during sections and use office hours for additional support.

 **Contacting Staff**: Use Ed for course-related communication, including private messages to staff or the instructor.
 For urgent emails, use diba@ucsb.edu with “CS24” in the subject line; expect a possible delay in response.